Omkar211202/Omkar_Notes/content/MBA/Business, Government & Society.md

 Array is the green lung of Mumbai providing substantial oxygen to the robust and overpopulous city of Mumbai.
 The govt. is planning to use 33 hectares of land for the construction of the metro shed for the upcoming Mumbai underground Metro.

-There is lots of protests by environmentalists, Adivasis and others, including the opposition govt. (congress and Shiv Sena (uddhav Thackeray)) .
+There is lots of protests by environmentalists, Adivasis and others, including the opposition govt. (congress and Shiv Sena (Uddhav Thackeray)) .

 Concerns:
 Against using Array: